mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 12 — 6DD 4 Cr250000 — — Blast 1000, Radiation TDX 12 — 4D — Cr1000 — — Blast 15

-Plastic: This generic, multi-purpose plastic explosive is a favourite of military units, terrorists, demolition teams and Travellers across Charted Space.
+Plastic: This generic, multi-purpose plastic explosive is a favorite of military units, terrorists, demolition teams and Travellers across Charted Space.

 Pocket Nuke: Hideously illegal on many worlds, the pocket nuke is actually the size of a briefcase and so is too large to fit into a grenade launcher.
 Using multiple pocket nukes will not increase the Damage or Burst of the explosion.